awslabs/aws-lambda-rust-runtime/README.md

 ### Your first function

-To create your first function, run Cargo Lambda with the [subcomand `new`](https://www.cargo-lambda.info/commands/new.html).
+To create your first function, run Cargo Lambda with the [subcommand `new`](https://www.cargo-lambda.info/commands/new.html).
 This command will generate a Rust package with the initial source code for your function:

 ```
 cargo lambda new YOUR_FUNCTION_NAME